abeusher/simplediagrams_docs/readme.md

 5. Finally, push docs changes here to git so that ReadTheDocs picks them up.
 The new styles should go along for the ride.

 Looks like doing a
-`pip install -r requirements.txt --ugprade` is a round-about way of getting the theme to update
+`pip install -r requirements.txt --ugprade` is does get the theme to update, but somehow `make html` doesn't pick it up.